Plan your visit. 225 Madison Avenue at 36th Street, New York, NY 10016.

 Qualifications:

-• Doctoral work beyond the M.A. in the history of art, with preference given to those having recently completed a PhD.
+• Doctoral work beyond the M.A. in the history of art, with strong preference given to those having recently completed a PhD.

 • A demonstrated commitment to scholarship in the field of drawings.